cloudspannerecosystem/spanner-gaming-sample/README.md

 ```

 ### Clean up builds and tests
-The Makefile provides a `make clean` command that removes the binaries and docker containers that were created as part of building and testing the services.
+The Makefile provides a `make clean` command that removes the binaries and docker containers that were created as part of building and testing the services as described in the [local setup](./docs/local.md).

 ```
 make clean